 Immediate steps:

-- Choose design partners who understand environmental communication
+- Choose design partners who understand climate tech communication, not just visual design

-- Document your journey from the start—transparency about your sustainability evolution builds trust
+- Document your journey from the start — transparency about your sustainability evolution builds first partner trust over time

 - Select sustainable materials for all brand touchpoints, even when bootstrapping